 - kernel: includes the distribution of Linux and RTLinux. - 1.
 The Linux kernel tree permits to standardize the development within OCERA and avoid integration problems as much as possible.
 Moreover, it provides a base kernel with the needed patches already applied (BigPhysArea, Low-Latency and Preemption patches) in order to solve the conflicts. - 2.
 RT-Linux Tree uses the same criteria than the Linux tree.
 The RTLinux-3.2pre1 is the basic version distributed in this product.
-RTLinux-3.2pre1distribution includes several OCERA components (POSIX Timers, POSIX Tracing, TLSF). - components: includes the components code to be used in the application development.
+RTLinux-3.2pre1distribution includes several OCERA components (POSIX Timers, POSIX Tracing, TLSF ......). - components: includes the components code to be used in the application development.
 Components are organised in four basic directories: scheduling, quality of service, communication and fault tolerance.
 Each component included examples, documentation and make files.

-- scripts: contents the configuration files to build the target with the user selections. - applications: offers the code of the developed applications in the OCERA project. - emdebsys: It containts the embedded debian system distribution that can be used with the OCERA configuration to build a target. - stand-alone: It contents the sources, examples and documentation to develop applications based on the stand-alone RTLinux.
+- scripts: contents the configuration files to build the target with the user selections. - applications: offers the code of the developed applications in the OCERA project. - stand-alone: It contents the sources, examples and documentation to develop applications based on the stand-alone RTLinux.